vapvarun/reign-docs/README.md

-# Reign Theme Documentation Structure
+# Reign Theme Documentation

 ## Overview
-This documentation is designed to match the WordPress database structure with doc_category "wb-reign-theme" and provide comprehensive, customer-friendly guides for all aspects of the Reign theme.
+Comprehensive documentation for Reign Theme v7.8.4, the ultimate BuddyPress community theme.
+This documentation is based on the actual WordPress database content and verified against the theme code.

 ## Documentation Categories